Everyday maths examples for real-life learning

 - Off to do the weekly shop?
-Well you’ll need to use maths to calculate what you need to buy.
+Well, you’ll need to use maths to calculate what you need to buy.
 From working out how many slices of bread you’ll need to make everyone sandwiches to how many nappies your newborn baby will fill!
-You’re using averages, multiplication and addition skills.
+You may also need to work out percentage discounts.
+You’re using averages, multiplication, addition skills.

 - If I knew you were coming, I’d have baked a cake.
-To do this I would use measurements skills, estimating to know how much butter icing to make, spatial awareness skills to visualise how big I need to roll out my icing and symmetry to create a stunning design.
+When cooking and baking, a recipe calls for measurements skills, estimating to know how much butter icing to make, spatial awareness skills to visualise how big to roll out icing and symmetry to create a stunning design.
 Now the only thing left is to use my fraction skills to cut it into equal pieces.
 (Or maybe I’ll just let my skills slip and make mine a bigger slice!)

-Hopefully you can now see just how often maths crops up in your day-to-day life!
+Hopefully, you can now see just how often people use maths in real life!
 We work with our members to demonstrate just this – and help awaken their passion for numbers.
-Come and see for yourself at a free trial!
+Come and see for yourself at a free tuition trial!

 Discover more interesting posts from our blog